tedtoal/XPT2046_Touchscreen_TT/README.md

   ts->begin();
   ts->setRotation(tft->getRotation()); // Use same rotation as TFT display.

-  // Allocate and initialize the touchscreen-tft mapping object. tsmap = new TS_ILI9341_map();
+  // Allocate and initialize the touchscreen-tft object. ts_display = new TS_ILI9341();
-  tsmap->begin(ts, tft);
+  ts_display->begin(ts, tft);

   // Additional tft function calls would appear below to create the initial display screen.
 ```

-It is recommended you follow the above order, doing the TFT display *before* the touchscreen.
+It is recommended you follow the above order, doing the TFT display *before* the touchscreen, with the TS_ILI9341 object initialization coming last.

 After the above initializations, you will also want to call TFT display functions to create the initial screen on the display.

-### Reading touch information and finding its display coordinates
+### Reading touch information and finding its display coordinates without using touch/release events

 In your Arduino *loop()* function, you will monitor for screen touches and handle them.
 Define a global *boolean* variable *wasTouched* to keep track of whether or not the screen was touched but the touch has not yet been released (true) or has been released (false).